NIGHT SKY PROGRAMS AT CHIMNEY ROCK DURING THE SUMMER OF 2024

 Hiking around the National Monument at night is very dangerous & is NOT ALLOWED.
 There are sharp drop-offs in almost all directions.
 You may only walk from your car to the areas of the talk and telescope viewing and to the Rest Rooms.
 Leaving this area could be life-threatening.

 Each Telescope is unique and each operator can plan which sights they will show.
-People walk from telescope to telescope.
+When the weather allows, people walk from telescope to telescope.
 Sometimes several operators will have the same object so that visitors can compare.
-On some nights we have had a dozen telescopes in a row.
 Our goal is to have a minimum of 1 telescope for every 10 visitors, so the wait to view is not long.
 It is recommended that you talk with other visitors about what you have seen or what they might be seeing in a near-by telescope.
 Communication, at a star party, is very important so everyone learns the most.
 It is a big “group effort” for all to be safe & amazed.
 This is a perfect chance to ask about everything you’ve ever wanted to know about Astronomy.

 THIS IS A NIGHT THAT WILL BE LONG REMEMBERED.